 Kahoka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kahoka is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Kahoka who work in sales jobs (15.50%), healthcare (11.24%), and food service (8.91%).

-Kahoka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kahoka doesn't have a public transportation system that people use for their commute.

 The per capita income in Kahoka in 2022 was $20,665, which is low income relative to Missouri and the nation.
 This equates to an annual income of $82,660 for a family of four.
 However, Kahoka contains both very wealthy and poor people as well.